 Hi Everyone!
-I wanted to introduce the book that will be used for the book share this fall.
+I want to introduce the book that will be used for the book share this fall.
 If you are unfamiliar this is how it works.
 Last July I wrote a quick review of a book titled Vinegar Girl, by Anne Tyler.
 Several readers signed up to then share this book.
 I sent it to the first person alog with three fat quarters that were somehow reminiscent of something in the plot.
 That person then reads the book, jots a note or some thoughts in the front cover of the book and sends it on to the next person with three fat quarters of their choice, again somehow tying the fabric to the plot.
 It has been a lot of fun.
 The book has traveled from California to Wisconsin to Idaho and is currently on its way to the UK.

 For the next book I am really excited to share The Double Bind, by Chris Bohjalian.
 I just finished the book and it was a gripping, suspenseful read.
 I have read a number of books by Bohjalian and loved each one of them.
 He really gets into the subject matter, becoming very knowledgable before spinning the story for us.
 This particular book is based on the true story of Bob (Soupy) Campbell, a talented photograper who became homeless late in life.
 He died, leaving behind a collection of amazing photographs and negatives, many of people quite famous.
 He lived out the end of his life in subsidized housing which was found for him by COTS, a homeless shelter in Vermont.
 Bohjalian is from Vermont, and wrote the story with a Vermont setting.
 He tells an excellent story of Laurel, a young woman who works at a shelter in Vermont called BEDS.
 Laurel was the victim of a horrid crime which has caused her to withdraw into herself and her work as a photographer and social worker at the shelter.
 The way that Bohjalian ties Laurel’s situation to Bobbie Crocker (the homeless man in the story) is genius.
 Laurel’s and Bobbie’s stories are also entwined with the story of the Buchanan’s and Jay Gatsby, from F. Scott Fitzgerald’s famous tale, The Great Gatsby.
 The author uses a number of the photographs taken by real life photographer, Bob Campbell, in the book.
 This story is an excellent illustration of how little it takes for a ‘regular’ person to end up on the streets as well as a compelling look at mental illness.
 I highly recommend the book which was first published in 2007 and then spent a considerable bit of time on the New York Times bestseller list.